mapillary/OpenSfM/doc/source/reporting.rst

 Reporting
 =========

 OpenSfM commands write reports on the work done.
-Reports are stored in the ``reports`` folder in json format so that they can be loaded by programatically.
+Reports are stored in the ``reports`` folder in json format so that they can be loaded programatically.
 Here is the list of reports produced and the data included.

 Feature detection
 -----------------